3750 Words | Reading Time: 20 Minutes

 - Naming your high school.
 Three to five years after college, you can move your “Education” section to the bottom of your resume.

 - You have two degrees, but only one GPA.
-Employers will wonder why you didn’t mention the other GPA.
+Talent Managers will wonder why you didn’t mention the other GPA.
 When you have enough work experience, remove GPAs from your resume.

 - Listing every technology, language, or subject you know.
 Unless you have a higher than average mastery of that technology or language, leave them out.
 List only subjects that are relevant to the job.